 The time required to deal with the administration of an estate will depend upon its complexity and whether there is any property which needs to be sold.
 A simple estate can take a few weeks to administer, whereas a complex estate will take longer.

 Is it expensive?

-We can either work on a fixed fee basis or on a reduced hourly rate plus the value of the estate.
+We can either work on a fixed fee basis or on an hourly rate plus the value of the estate.
 We will discuss with our clients at the outset what our estimated fees are likely to be.
 Please feel free to contact us for a quotation.

 What are the things people should consider before calling?